Not enough companies are taking advantage of inbound marketing.

 We call this content marketing.
 And it makes sense, right?
 Make good content, let people discover it on their own time, when they're interested, and you'll find a much more engaged consumer.

-So, after finding enough answers by consuming your content, clicking on call-to-actions and receiving unique offers from your B2B company, audiences qualify themselves as a lead.
+So, after finding enough answers by consuming your content, clicking on a call to action and receiving unique offers from your B2B company, audiences qualify themselves as a lead.

 That's the streamlined explanation for the inbound methodology.
 Now, we'll see why this strategy works, and how you can recreate it for your own B2B company.

 The backbone of an inbound marketing strategy is the buyer’s journey.